GrandUpperEX/grandupperex.github.io/_posts/2025-12-12-The Soundtrack To The Year That Was... 2025.md

 ---
-title: The Soundtrack To The Year That Was...
-2025
+title: The Soundtrack To The Year That Was 2025
 date: 2025-12-12 18:00:00 +0000
 categories:
   - Music